 Made with rich, full-bodied coffee, chilled, then shaken, this Iced Shaken Coffee recipe makes an incredibly smooth and mellow coffee drink with a natural sweetness.

 You can add a touch of milk if you want, but you really don’t even need to, shaking the coffee creates delightfully creamy drink with a beautiful foam head on top.

 If you’re a coffee drinker, you really must try an Iced Shaken Coffee.
 It’s amazing.
 Full bodied, rich, creamy.
-Beautiful foamy head on top.
-You’ll love this new way to drink your morning perk up!
+You’ll love this new way to drink your morning or afternoon perk up!

 We appreciate your support

 This post may contain affiliate links.
 Life Currents participates in different affiliate programs.
 As an Amazon Associate I earn from qualifying purchases.
 For more information see here.

 Please let me know if you have any questions about this recipe.
 I read all the comments myself and I try to help as soon as I can.
 I have readers from all levels of comfort and experience in the kitchen on my site, and I’ve tried to answer some of your questions already in the post.
 But if I’ve missed anything, please feel free to leave a comment and ask.
 The comments can be easily found using the orange circle on the lower left, then Join the discussion!